kgillibrand/Module-Signing-Script/README.md

 2. Make the script executable

-3. Make sure you have your private and public keys generated
+3. Make sure you have followed all the preparation steps above.

-4. Run the script providing the private and public key files as parameters, your modules will now be signed for all new kernels
+4. Run the script providing the modules file, private key file, and public key file as parameters, your modules will now be signed for all new kernels

 5. Set it up as a root cron job if you want